alanorth/go-away/README.md

 No source code editing or forking necessary!

+### IPv6 Happy Eyeballs challenge retry

+In case a client connects over IPv4 first then IPv6 due to [Fast Fallback / Happy Eyeballs](https://en.wikipedia.org/wiki/Happy_Eyeballs), the challenge will automatically be retried.

+This is tracked by tagging challenges with a readable flag indicating the type of address.

 ## Why?
 In the past few years this small git instance has been hit by waves and waves of scraping.
 This was usually fought back by random useragent blocks for bots that did not follow [robots.txt](/robots.txt), until the past half year, where low-effort mass scraping was used more prominently.